Scott

 Power Back-up System:

-cripple my tank, so I choose the Tripp-Lite Battery Backup system.
-I use this
+could cripple my tank, so I choose the Tripp-Lite Battery Backup system.
+I use

-unit with two marine batteries.
-I have a total of 420 amp hours of 115 volt AC power
+this unit with two marine batteries.
+I have a total of 420 amp hours of 115 volt

-non-interrupted when it switches to batteries and visa versa.
-In case of power
+AC power non-interrupted when it switches to batteries and visa versa.
+In case

-outage, the Trip-Lite senses this and converts to battery power/inverter.
-When
+of power outage, the Trip-Lite senses this and converts to battery

-power is restored it goes back to normal electrical and charges the batteries.
+power/inverter.
+When power is restored it goes back to normal electrical and

 RO/DI Unit: